Southern European bond yields hit 3-week highs as New Zealand hikes rates

 Southern European bonds are seen as most vulnerable to the prospect of tighter monetary policy, as they are lower rated than Northern counterparts.

-Italy's benchmark 10-year bond yield IT10YT=RR was up 1.5 basis points (bps) at 1.065%, matching a three-week high hit on Tuesday.
-The closely-watched gap between Italian and German 10-year bond yields was at its widest since November 2 at 128.5 bps.
+Italy's benchmark 10-year bond yield IT10YT=RR was up 2 basis points (bps) at 1.068%, a new three-week high.
+The closely watched gap between Italian and German 10-year bond yields was at its widest since Nov.
+2 at 129 bps.

 Also on Wednesday, Germany's Social Democrats (SPD), Greens and Free Democrats (FDP) plan to present their deal to form a coalition government at a news conference at 1400 GMT.